Eventyret/DevHangout/README.md

 #### Frontend

-Since we are using angular for our build it's as simple as running: `ng serve` in the root folder of the project.
+Since I are using angular for our build it's as simple as running: `ng serve` in the root folder of the project.
 This will start our development server on port `4200`

 #### Building the application